c-tek/vyos/README.md

 ## Security
 - All endpoints require an API key via the `X-API-Key` header.
 - Change the default API key in `crud.py` for production.
+- **Authentication**: Now supports both API Key (X-API-Key) and local JWT (Authorization: Bearer ...).
+See security.md and EXAMPLES.md for details.

 ## API Key Management